 Projects under offer

 The Sun is the only star we know for sure has no orbiting planets in the data - since we can remove them perfectly.
-That makes it the perfect star to study and eventually aid the search for small planets orbiting other stars.
+That makes it the perfect star to study and eventually aid the search for small exoplanets orbiting other stars.
 This project will help with the deployment and then usage of a new polarising Solar Telescope to be connected to the brand-new HARPS3 spectrograph on La Palma.
-This will be a unique telescope-instrument combination.
+This will be a unique telescope-instrument combination and you will be among the first with data access.
 Data from the already running HARPS-N Solar Telescope will be used in complement and to test the new telescope.

 Using data from the NASA Kepler and TESS missions, this project will use subtle changes to the properties of stellar oscillations to explore the stellar cycle properties of Sun-like stars and more evolved sub-giants.
 Helioseismic (solar oscillations) data collected by the Birmingham Solar-Oscillations Data (BiSON) will be used as a reference, the goal being to explore the extent to which the Sun is typical in terms of its activity when compared to other cool stars (and hence the influence it has on its local environment through that activity).